Antimalarial Medicines for Lupus

 What To Think About

 It may take several months for these medicines to work.
-If antimalarial treatment doesn't seem to be helping within 6 months, your doctor will probably recommend that you stop taking it.
+If antimalarial treatment doesn't seem to be helping within 6 months, your doctor may recommend that you stop taking it.

 The dose of antimalarial medicine may be adjusted if you have kidney or liver disease.